 Cooperation with local people was stymied by tensions over the perceived lack of impartiality of international police officers.
-Perceptions over bias or prejudice was attributed to police by local people and an example of this was given by Gary who took strategic decisions on assuming command control for a police unit in Kosovo.
+Perceptions over bias or prejudice was attributed to police by local people and an example of this was given by a male police participant who took strategic decisions on assuming command control for a police unit in Kosovo.
 The previous regional commander had based the unit headquarters on the Albanian side of the river because the Serbian side had been considered too difficult.
-Gary attributed that assertion of too difficult to have resulted from a strategic policing error to make token arrests in trying to establish and assert legal authority.
-Gary regarded this error as trying to impose policing on a community not building an environment conducive to effective policing.
-In reversing the strategic policing approach and re-locating the police unit to the Serbian side communication and thus cooperation with local people was fostered.
+The male police participant attributed that assertion of too difficult to have resulted from a strategic policing error to make token arrests in trying to establish and assert legal authority.
+This was regarded as an error in trying to impose policing on a community not building an environment conducive to effective policing.
+In reversing the strategic policing approach and relocating the police unit to the Serbian side communication and thus cooperation with local people was fostered.
 The location of the police unit was critical to establishing cooperation as the police officers resided in the community, worked in the community and importantly stimulated the economy of the area by socializing in the community.
 This improvised solution to relocate the police unit provided the opportunity for the practice of soft skills of communication in both a professional and personal capacity to not only emerge but also activate cooperation between police and local people.